NewbieAI/gym-snake/README.md

 Snake receives +1 reward when eats a piece of food, 0 if goes to an empty grid.
 Upon death (happens when snake runs into its own body or runs into the boundaries), snake receives a penalty of -5 reward, which is designed to train the agent to avoid dying early on.

+The game state is represented by a 15x20 numpy array that is updated every step.
+Pyglet package is used to render the game in 'human' mode.
+The render mode does not support video generation yet.
+But the 'replay' mode allows you to save the game (initial state + complete action history), which can be used later to generate videos if desired.

+To see what the environment does, setup the environment then run playSnake.py.
+Left arrow key tells the snake to turn left, Right arrow key tells the snake to turn right.
+The default action is to continue straight ahead.
+The game will have prompt you to choose from 3 different speeds at the beginning.